 Weight (but you won’t find a bag this durable made of lighter materials)

 Having a pack that can hold 400lbs and years of abuse comes with a price beyond the pricetag as the weight of all of those components adds up.
 However, this is something you’ll never get around with a durable backpack.
 All of the best tactical backpacks and GORUCK alternatives are built with similar materials and hit similar weights.
 If you do decide to purchase a lighter bag to cut weight, plan on it not last nearly as long as a GORUCK.

 What are the differences between the GORUCK packs

 The major difference between GORUCK backpacks will be the size, to suit different uses, ranging from the 10L Bullet ruck to the 45L GR3.

-Making each ruck better for their different uses, pockets and compartmentalization are different.
-For instance the GR1 is a smaller, single compartment ruck for daily use, while the GR2 has a two compartment setup to make it easier to stay organized on weekend travels.
+Making each ruck better for their different uses, pockets, and compartmentalization are different.
+For instance, the GR1 is a smaller, single compartment ruck for daily use, while the GR2 has a two-compartment setup, with a main pocket and front separate compartment behind the front panel, to make it easier to stay organized on weekend travels.

 MOLLE webbing placement

 MOLLE webbing placement on the front, bottom, and sides varies by ruck but can be added custom on any backpack